TeamRizu/outfox-wikijs/dev/effects/EffectFiles-ModifierFiles.md

 ## Modfile templates

 Starting to make a modfile can seem really daunting if one does not know how to begin.
-Luckilly, there are many templates out there to help with creating modfiles.
+Luckily, there are many templates out there to help with creating modfiles.

 Ones made for SM3.95 and Open/NotITG are usually done with .xml files, and some rare .lua files.